andamira/forandar/README.md

 ### Current Status

-- CLI interface is functional.
+- The interactive interpreter from the CLI interface is pretty functional.
-- The text interpreter works.
+- Already implemented are almost all the words for: text interpreting, manipulating the stacks, mathematical operations (floats included), storing and fetching to the data space, and programming tools.
-- Many essential Forth primitives still needs to be implemented.
+- Still many essential Forth primitives are not implemented yet, like for: defining words, saving and manipulating strings and control structures.

 ---